Ashrika19/Ashrika19.github.io/_posts/2024-6-17-DAY7-K8S-INSTALLATION.md

 - **KUBE PROXY**(kube proxy is the network proxy which establish network between the worker node and the master node)

 - **NAMESPACE**
+- A namespace in Kubernetes is a way to divide cluster resources between multiple users.

 - Consider a scenario where a company has multiple departments such as development, testing, and production.
 Each department can be assigned its own namespace:

 - development